cjj25/Yi-RTS3903N-RTSPServer/README.md

 ## Getting Started
 - Download the latest zip from the releases page
 - Extract the contents to the root of a MicroSD card (minimum 2GB) that is FAT32 partitioned
-- (Optional) If you're using WiFi, edit Factory/wpa_supplicant.conf and add your WiFi credentials
+- **Important**: If you're using WiFi, edit `Factory/wpa_supplicant.conf` and add your WiFi credentials.
+  - **Only replace SSID_NAME_OF_WIFI and WIFI_SECRET_KEY, unless you're using WEP encryption or open**
-- Connect to RTSP via `rtsp://[YOUR_CAMERA_IP]/ch0_0.h264`
+- Insert the SD, turn on the camera and wait 15 seconds, try connect to RTSP via `rtsp://[YOUR_CAMERA_IP]/ch0_0.h264`
-- Does the picture look normal?
-No, see troubleshooting below
+    - RTSP Available but have quality issues? see: Troubleshooting, Video Quality and Developers/Copmpiling below
+    - It's not working?
+You may have an earlier FW that requires a different payload
+      - **Rename the `Factory` folder on the SD card to `Factory.old`**
+        - Restart the device and try connect again

 ### What's Working
 - H264 encoded stream via `rtsp://[YOUR_CAMERA_IP]/ch0_0.h264`